kluctl/kluctl/docs/commands.md

 <!-- BEGIN SECTION "bootstrap" "Misc arguments" true -->
 ```
   Misc arguments:
-    -y, --yes                     Supresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.
+    -y, --yes                     Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.
     --dry-run                     Performs all kubernetes API calls in dry-run mode.
     --force-apply                 Force conflict resolution when applying.
 See documentation for details
     --replace-on-error            When patching an object fails, try to delete it and then retry.
 See documentation